 What Is Divorce Mediation?

-Although divorce is a term that often conjures up images of embittered spouses battling each other in court for months or even years, in reality, most marriages come to an end in a far less dramatic fashion.
-Indeed, in many divorce processes, the parties resolve their outstanding issues through alternative dispute resolution, such as mediation.
+Divorce often conjures up images of embittered spouses battling each other in court for months or even years.
+In reality, most marriages come to an end in a far less dramatic fashion.
+In many divorces, the parties resolve their issues through alternative dispute resolution, such as mediation.

 How Divorce Mediation Works